CookieDragonX/Licenta/README.md

 - write more tests

-- handle '?' character in commit messages, branch names and whatever else is needed
+- handle '?' character usage in commit messages, branch names and whatever else is needed

-- either do not allow for ':' char to be used or find other split/way to store data

-- PLAN FOR THIS ---> replace with '?', seems like git itself doesn't allow it, in pr names at least!!!

-- if they appear remove them, no one will ever know :D

 ---- LOW TO NO PRIO? ----